JolonB/Word-Game-Electronics/README.md

 The internal board is made up of nine segments.
 These segments each manage a 5x5 section of the 15x15 board.

-Each segment consists of a microcontroller, and ADC, an analog multiplexer, a button, and LCD display, and 25 units.
+Each segment consists of a microcontroller with an ADC, some analog multiplexers, 25 LEDs, and 25 tile connection units.
 Each unit is made up of a two-terminal female piece connector and an LED.

 <!-- TBD: perhaps use a digital MUX to control MOSFET connections to each piece instead, depending on price -->